Prisoners of Paradise: Production

 The film is produced by AMG International Film and Atelier 11.
 It is directed by Mitch Jenkins.
 Jenkins co-wrote the script with Jason Wingard and Alan Govinden, adapted from the Romesh Gunsekara novel Prisoner of Paradise (2012).
 It is produced by Alan Govinden, Paula Crickard and Maria Govinden.
-In 2025, Signature Entertainment bought distraction rights in the United Kingdom and Ireland.
+In 2025, Signature Entertainment bought distribution rights in the United Kingdom and Ireland.

 The cast is led by Ellie Bamber with Rhona Mitra, Rupert Penry-Jones and Mehdi Dehbi with Edward Akrout, JJ Feild and Amy Beth Hayes.

 Principal photography took place on location in Mauritius.

 Release

 The film has its world premiere at the Boston Film Festival on 22 September 2025.